Some relieved to find bodies as hundreds feared dead in Guatemala landslide

 In 2005, hundreds of people were killed when torrential rains triggered a landslide that buried the village of Panabaj.
 Many of the bodies were never recovered.

-The question of how to avoid these disasters has reared up just as Guatemala is preparing to elect a new president in a second round run-off on Oct.
+The question of how to avoid these disasters has re-emerged just as Guatemala prepares to elect a new president in a second round run-off on Oct.
 25.

 The government has been in disarray for months.
 President Otto Perez was forced to resign and was arrested on corruption charges last month, with his former vice president Alejandro Maldonado stepping in until the election winner takes office.